Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 Tennessee vs. Ole Miss Betting Trends

-- Tennessee has won five games against the spread this season, while failing to cover or pushing eight times.
+- Tennessee has compiled a 5-6-2 record against the spread this season.

 - A total of six out of the Volunteers' 13 games this season have hit the over.